DavidArcos007/DavidArcos007/README.md

 - Frontent internship at CCE.

 #### :muscle: Things I am challenging myself with:
--Get up earlier to make good use of the day.
+- Get up earlier to make good use of the day.
--Code at least 4 hours a day.
+- Code at least 4 hours a day.
--Exercise 5 days a week
+- Exercise 5 days a week
--Improve my CV with some training apart from university.
+- Improve my CV with some training apart from university.

 #### :computer: Programming languages and tools:
 <p>